WilldooIT/Pentaho-Odoo/README.md

 ## A Summary of Recent Changes

-A more detailed description of changes can be found on the [Pentaho Report for OpenERP wiki](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/wiki/Significant-Changes "Pentaho Reports for OpenERP Wiki")
+A more detailed description of changes can be found on the [Pentaho Report for Odoo wiki](https://github.com/WilldooIT/Pentaho-Odoo/wiki/Significant-Changes "Pentaho Reports for Odoo Wiki")

+* December 2016 - Repository rename to Pentaho-Odoo in preparation for version 10.0 development.
+Company references changed to WilldooIT.
+Note: Not tested at all yet with version 10!
 * February 2016 - Upgrade to support Odoo version 9.0.
 * September 2015 - Overcome previous limitation - Now works with the auth_crypt module turned on.
 * August 2015 - Remove need for special duplicated "Pentaho user" - a limitation has been introduced for object based reports with password encryption turned on - work-around in pipeline.